ChrissieFrankie/CODING-CHALLENGES/README.md

 - The challenges will range from simple to extremely difficult as I progress.
 - There will be proofs by the time I get to code forces.
-- The languages featured will be Python and C#.
+- The language featured will be C++.
+Python is for pusey kats.

 ## Sources :book: